 Don’t rush.
-It is advisable to leave home early if you need to catch a train or plane as rushing up is not a good idea and you might need to take little rest in between.
+It is advisable to leave home early if you need to catch a train or plane as running up is not a good idea and you might need to take little rest in between.

 8) If travelling by air, check with the airlines if they have any policies.

 9) Move your legs around or take short breaks.

 Take a stroll up to the cabin every once in a while of travelling by air.
-Or short breaks if you are traveling by car.
+Or short breaks if you are travelling by car.

 10) Wear your seat belt all the time.

 It is always advisable to wear seatbelts all the time to avoid any kinds of sudden jerks.

 Every person’s requirement is different.
 Please share if there is anything else you want to add.

 You can also read: Road trips with a baby and toddler in India